BN-M/Api/README.md

 <!-- USAGE EXAMPLES -->
 ## Getting started

-<p>Our API uses a token system to identify clients (Server side and client side), They last for 24 hours before expiring.</p>
+<p>Our API uses a token system to identify clients (Server side and client side), so don't share it with anyone</p>

 <h3>Function's</h3>